 - Go ahead and clone or download the Industry Marketplace repository from GitHub

 2. Go to the project folder of the ServiceApp

 3. Install all required packages, build and launch the application with the yarn dev command (This might require opening a new terminal window when working with Windows operating system).

 $ yarn dev

 If the User Interface does not open automatically, you can open it by entering http://localhost:3000into your browser.

 To configure your installed instance of MarketManager, please click on the gearwheel in the left-bottom corner of the user interface.
 A configuration dialog will open up.

-Here you can specify your user with the entity name, location (as address or GPS coordinates), select one of the available types (Requester or Provider).
+Here you can specify your user with the entity name and location (as address or GPS coordinates), and select one of the available types (Requester or Provider).
 You can also fund an existing internal wallet using the free Devnet IOTA Tokens by activating the box.
 The funding process of your wallet might take a couple of minutes, please do not interrupt this process.

 Once the configuration dialog is submitted for the first time, the MarketManager automatically generates a Digital ID for its instance.
 This is done by initializing a MAM-Channel and taking its root as a DID.